When it comes to skin, we need to go back to basics to think on a minuscule

 When these free radicals lose an electron, they go on the hunt for a new one; they steal the electron from the healthy cell to become stable.
 When an unstable cell steals an electron from a healthy cell, the healthy cell now becomes damaged, and it goes looking for another electron to make itself complete.

 You now have this vicious cycle of unhealthy cells replacing missing electrons, which wreaks havoc on the skin and internally.

 How does oxidative stress occur?

-The best practice to keep skin healthy and fight free radicals and oxidative stress is to saturate your skin topically with antioxidants with a product like Glo antioxidant complex or Bio lipid complex, in conjunction with a healthy diet of food containing antioxidants.
+The best practice to keep your skin healthy, fight free radicals and prevent oxidative stress, is to saturate your skin topically with antioxidants, with a product like Glo antioxidant complex or Bio lipid complex.

 To find out more about oxidation and how to limit oxidative damage, follow the link.